Abhijit25Mishra/cp-snippets/readme.md

 ```bash
 git clone <<copied link>>
 ```
-10.Refer to the explanation folder; the code or snippets and the logic behind them are given there.
+10. Refer to the explanation folder; the code or snippets and the logic behind them are given there.

 ## Contributing